 A third sign of fertility during ovulation is a change in the cervix.
 Before ovulation the cervix is low in the woman’s body, firm in texture and its opening (os), is closed.
 With the hormonal changes associated with ovulation, the cervix moves up in the woman’s body, becomes soft in texture and the os opens.
 Some STM methods do not require the observation of this sign of fertility.

-Additional signs during ovulation include; breast sensitivity; mid-cycle back pain, lymph node swelling in the groin; abdominal pain; and/or swelling of the vulva.
-When the presence of fertility signs are recorded on a chart, these secondary signs should also be noted and used to determine the event of ovulation.
+Additional signs during ovulation include breast sensitivity; mid-cycle back pain, lymph node swelling in the groin; abdominal pain; and/or swelling of the vulva.
+When the presence of fertility signs is recorded on a chart, these secondary signs should also be noted and used to determine the event of ovulation.

 The optimum time to achieve a pregnancy is from the onset of mucus until Peak day.
 The fertile phase continues until the woman experiences the third high temperature.
 A high temperature level sustained for 18‑20 days past Peak Day, confirms that conception has taken place.
 Knowing the exact time of conception assists physicians in determining the due date of the baby rather than guessing based on ambiguous data.